anupam-1607/shopify-delivery-status-app/README.md

 - Choose the existing app you created in Partners.
 - Choose your development store.
-- Shopify CLI will update app URLs automatically and open the app in the store Admin.[web:235][web:246]
+- Shopify CLI will update app URLs automatically and open the app in the store Admin.

 4. **Using the app**